COLLIERVILLE, Tenn. — The Collierville Library is opening two days early after being closed all week for a construction project in the lobby.

 Officials said the installation of new Radio Frequency ID (RFID) gates will create a safety hazard and block restroom access.
-The library will be closed through May 23, 2022, for the construction.

 The following is more information from the library: